 |Rebecca Ferrellfirstname.lastname@example.org||(703) 292-7850|

 ATTENTION: Proposers using the Collaborators and Other Affiliations template for more than 10 senior project personnel will encounter proposal print preview issues.
 Please see the Collaborators and Other Affiliations Information website for updated guidance.

-Applicants should submit their proposal to either the Biological Anthropology or Archaeology Programs by 4/18/2012.
-Proposals should follow standard Program guidelines (except for the listed target dates) that are available on the Program's web site, and should be identified by the inclusion of the "IPG" prefix in the application title.
-Please note the NSF requirement that proposals requesting postdoctoral support must include a postdoctoral mentoring plan.
-Also, NSF requires that all proposals contain a data management plan.
-Both of these plans have a specific place under Supplementary Documents on the Form Preparation screen in Fastlane.
-Proposals will be evaluated through both outside review and a specially constituted panel.
+Applicants must submit their proposal to either the Biological Anthropology or Archaeology Program by 5:00 PM local time on April 2, 2015.
+Proposals should follow standard Program guidelines (except for the listed submission dates) that are available on the Programs’ web sites.
+The prefix “IPG” should be included in the application title.
+Proposals will be reviewed through both outside review and a specially constituted panel.
 In addition to the specifics discussed above, standard NSF review criteria apply.

 For questions, please feel free to contact: